 - And much more

-My thought process is that you are solely eating a diet that feeds “bad” bacteria, it’s that something is going on with your digestion that throws the GI environment off.
+My thought process is that you are not solely eating a diet that feeds “bad” bacteria, it’s that something is going on with your digestion that throws the GI environment off.
 In many of my blogs I use the analogy of mold in a basement.
 Drywall is the perfect “food” for mold and most basements have it all over the place.
 But you don’t see mold growing in every basement despite mold spores being everywhere.
 Other environmental conditions are at play such as:

 - Air flow